 There are some companies now offering Zoho customisation services, but even here there appears to be a limit to what is possible.
-Many of customisation services appear more geared towards integrations with other platforms rather than customising workflows however.
+Many customisation services appear more geared towards integrations with other platforms rather than customising workflows, however.

 Dynamics 365: Being a Microsoft product, Dynamics 365 natively integrates with platforms such as Outlook, SharePoint and the Office 365 suite, along with more surprising platforms such as LinkedIn.